Getting servers to build themselves in AWS15 September 2018 · Filed in Infrastructure

 Therefore the advantage of the boot configuration handling software install and config, is the ease at which it can change, vs the boot up time.

-You can find the slides on slidesharePrevious Post: You are paying too much for your cloud servers Next Post: My Four Steps for a successful cloud deployment - Introduction Tags: AWS · automation · dependencies
+You can find the slides on slidesharePrevious Post: What does immutable mean?
+Next Post: My Four Steps for a successful cloud deployment - Introduction Tags: AWS · automation · dependencies